isomerpages/govtech-stp/_start-here/Transiting through Singapore.md

 #### Entry Visas

-<p style="font-size:20px; line-height:1.35;">Foreign travellers transiting in Singapore will not require entry visa.
+<p style="font-size:20px; line-height:1.35;">Foreign travellers transiting in Singapore do not require entry visas.
 Transit passengers need to be through-checked to their onward destination.
 They will <b><u>not</u></b> be allowed to clear arrival immigration or collect their baggage.</p>